A local automaton for the 2D toric code: Introduction

 \section{Introduction}

 Fault tolerant quantum computation is a necessary ingredient for building a scalable quantum computer.
-The first proof of fault tolerance with a constant threshold, due to Aharonov and Ben-Or~\cite{aharonov1996faulttolerantquantumcomputation,Aharonov1999Jun}, involved encoding a quantum circuit with a concatenated code.
-Later, topological codes like the surface and toric code~\cite{Kitaev1997Jul,Dennis_2002} were introduced for storing quantum information, and have since remained unrivaled as a practical scheme thanks to high thresholds, low-weight stabilizers, and simple prescriptions for fault-tolerant gates.
+The first proof of fault tolerance with a constant threshold, due to Aharonov and Ben-Or~\cite{aharonov1996faulttolerantquantumcomputation,Aharonov1999Jun} as well as Knill, Laflamme, and Zurek~\cite{knill1998resilient}, involved encoding a quantum circuit with a concatenated code.
+Later, topological codes like the surface and toric code~\cite{Kitaev1997Jul,Dennis_2002} were introduced for storing quantum information, and have since remained \hi{one of the leading practical schemes} thanks to high thresholds, low-weight stabilizers, and simple prescriptions for fault-tolerant gates.
 More recently, qLDPC codes with superior encoding rates and distances were proposed~\cite{breuckmann2021quantum} and provide promising alternatives for architectures operating on some amount of geometric non-locality.

 However, none of the existing approaches, apart from circuit concatenation~\cite{Gottesman_2000}, are currently known to be \emph{truly} scalable in three or fewer spatial dimensions while remaining fault tolerant.
 For true scalability, locality and speed limitations in classical computation and communication need to be included.
 For example, in an architecture that supports non-local connections, the amount of time needed to implement these operations (such as bringing atoms together to implement a gate in cold atom/trapped ion architectures) may not be able to compete with the noise rate in the limit of infinite system size.